progit/progit/de/02-git-basics/01-chapter2.markdown

 	$ git commit --amend

 This command takes your staging area and uses it for the commit.
-If you’ve have made no changes since your last commit (for instance, you run this command it immediately after your previous commit), then your snapshot will look exactly the same and all you’ll change is your commit message.
+If you’ve made no changes since your last commit (for instance, you run this command immediately after your previous commit), then your snapshot will look exactly the same and all you’ll change is your commit message.

 Dieser Befehl verwendet deine Staging Area für den Commit.
 Wenn du seit dem letzten Commit keine Änderungen vorgenommen hast (z.B. wenn du den Befehl unmittelbar nach einem Commit ausführst), wird der Snapshot exakt genauso aussehen wie der vorherige - alles, was du dann änderst, ist die Commit message.